 The three main aims of Bottle by Bottle’s work are to create safe and affordable structures in the developing world, incorporate waste management and create jobs for the local community where employment is sparse.
 Getting the local community involved is key to the success and sustainability of the enterprise - by empowering people with the skills to build their own affordable housing, lives will be changed for generations to come.
-And that is an outcome that Scape Group and Lungfish Architects feel privileged to be a part of.
-Scape and Lungfish wish them every success as they embark on their journey of making a better life for families, one bottle house at a time.
+And that is an outcome that SCAPE and Lungfish Architects feel privileged to be a part of.
+SCAPE and Lungfish wish them every success as they embark on their journey of making a better life for families, one bottle house at a time.

 To learn more about the upcoming trip to Nepal and to help a community in need, please visit the Bottle by Bottle JustGiving page by clicking on the button below.